 What is the main function of a milk bottling plant?

-A milk bottling plant processes raw milk to make it safe and suitable for consumption.
+A milk bottling plant processes raw milk to make it safe and ready for consumption.
 This includes cleaning, pasteurizing, and packaging.

 Why is pasteurization important?

-Pasteurization kills harmful bacteria and extends the shelf life of milk, making it safe for consumers.
+Pasteurization removes harmful bacteria and extends shelf life.
+It ensures milk is safe for consumers.

-Quality is maintained through temperature control, hygiene practices, and regular testing at different stages of production.
+Quality is maintained through temperature control, strict hygiene, and regular testing during processing.

 Are milk bottling plants environmentally sustainable?

-Modern plants are adopting sustainable practices such as energy-efficient equipment, water recycling, and recyclable packaging.
+Modern plants are adopting sustainable practices like energy-efficient machinery, water recycling, and recyclable packaging.

 Conclusion